dev-yoonik/IJCB-AAC-2025/README.md

 ## **9. Timeline and Important Dates**

-- March 17, 2025 - Github instruccions release.
+- March 17, 2025 - Github instructions release.
 - March 17, 2025 - Dataset release.
 - May 31, 2025 - Deadline for Algorithm evaluation on platform.
 - June 10, 2025 - Announcement of the results to participants.